Working For TranscribeMe: Is It Worth It?

 If you happen to need any help, you're better off checking out the forums.
 The community of transcribers on TranscribeMe's forums is very helpful and eager to offer advice.
 You're much more likely to get help from them if you find yourself in that position.

 Is It Really Worth It?

 So, is transcribing for TranscribeMe really worth it?
 In my humble opinion, no. I say this because, as I mentioned before, the pay per hour spent is below the minimum wage in my area.
-Considering it's a work from home job though, I would be happy to overlook that if they actually offered a consistent flow of work.
+Considering it's a work-from-home job, though, I would be happy to overlook that if they actually offered a consistent flow of work.
 I don't think I've ever made more than $30 a day from TranscribeMe.
 It's much more common that I'll make nothing in a day because of the lack of work available.

 Last week, I decided to try treating TranscribeMe like a full-time job.
-I took on as much work as possible to try to fill 8 hours in a day for five days.
+I took on as much work as possible to try to fill eight hours per day for five days.
 Of course, there was not enough work to even come close to meeting that goal.
 Can you guess how much money I made that week?
 I totaled out at a measly $42.00.
 So much for making it a full-time gig!
 I kept getting that dreaded "All work is assigned" message and had to keep checking back.

 TranscribeMe is an okay side-hustle if you really need to turn your free time into a few dollars, but don't expect to actually make any kind of decent money doing this.
 Until this company actually has a steady flow of work for their transcribers, I give them a big thumbs-down.

 What about you?
 Do you have any experience working with TranscribeMe?
 What about another online-transcribing company?
 I'd love to hear your story in the comments!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.